jabarszcz/intro_to_fp/PITCHME.md

 # Introduction to functional programming

-Functional programming concepts and examples in Haskell (and Erlang)
+Functional programming concepts and examples in Haskell

 ---
 ## What is Functional Programming (FP) ?